Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: The spectral flow formula

 \section{The spectral flow formula}

-In this section, we will describe how the index $\ind D^+ (Z_+,g,\beta)$ changes with change in metric $g$ and perturbation $\beta$.
+In this section, we will describe how the index of the operator \eqref{E:dirac} changes along a special path $(g_I,\beta_I)$.
 The argument is strongly intertwined with the discussion of parameterized Seiberg--Witten moduli spaces $\M_I$ in Section~\ref{S:moduli}.
-The change of index formula, which we refer to as the {\em spectral flow formula}, will be much more precise than the formula~\eqref{E:index} of the previous section.
+The change of index formula (see Theorem \ref{T:sf}), which we refer to as the \emph{spectral flow formula}, is much more precise than the formula~\eqref{E:index} of the previous section.